oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

         ![DMS](./images/dms-028.png "Add the formats entries types")
 - Click **Next**.

-11. Users have an option to add a pre-masking script to export the statistics to a temporary table and restore them with a post-masking script after masking concludes.
+11. Users have an option to add a pre-masking script and a post-masking script.
 For this task, however, you can leave it empty.

 **Note**:
 - Use the **Pre Mask Script** text box to specify any SQL script that must run before masking starts.